 AI-generated phishing campaigns

-These attacks exploit process trust โ assumptions that internal communications or familiar workflows are safe.
-Once breached, the financial and reputational damage can be severe.
+These attacks exploit process assumptions — the belief that internal communications or familiar workflows are secure.
+Once compromised, both financial and reputational consequences can be significant.

 The Cost of Distrust

-While deception causes direct harm, widespread distrust creates indirect damage.
+While deception causes direct harm, widespread distrust creates broader systemic effects.

 legitimate communication slows